Full rank presentations and nilpotent groups: structure, Diophantine problem, and genericity: Introduction

-In \cite{Duchin}, Cordes, Duchin, Duong, Ho, and Sánchez introduced a model of random finitely generated nilpotent groups.
-Such model is the analog of the \emph{few-relators} and the \emph{density} models of random finitely presented groups, where one takes a free group $F_m=F_m(a_1, \dots, a_m)$, and then adds a set of random relations $R$.
-Every relator is chosen among all words of a certain length $\ell$ on the alphabet $A^{\pm 1}=\{a_1^{\pm 1}, \dots, a_m^{\pm 1}\}$, with uniform probability.
+In \cite{Duchin}, Cordes, Duchin, Duong, Ho, and Sanchez outlined a general approach to random finitely generated nilpotent groups, which is a natural analog of the classical \emph{few-relators} and the \emph{density} models of random finitely presented groups.

+Recall, that to get a random finitely presented group on $m$ generators one may take a finite alphabet $A = \{a_1, \dots, a_n\}$ and add a finite set of "random" relators $R \subseteq (A^{\pm 1})^*$, thus obtaining a "random" finitely presented group given by the presentation $\langle A \mid R\rangle$.
+More precisely, every relator in $R$ is chosen among all words of a certain length $\ell$ in the alphabet $A^{\pm 1}$ with uniform probability.
 The length $\ell$ is thought of as an integer variable that tends to infinity, and the number of chosen relators is taken to be a function of $\ell$.
-For instance, $|R| = (2m+1)^{d\ell}$ ($0<d<1$) in the density model, whereas $|R|$ is constant in the few-relators model.
-One can then consider the probability $p_{\ell}$ that a group $G=F_m/\langle \langle R\rangle \rangle$ satisfies some property $P$, for a fixed $\ell$.
+For instance, $|R| = (2m+1)^{d\ell}$ ($0<d<1$) in the \emph{density model}, whereas $|R|$ is constant in the \emph{few-relators model}.
+Then one can consider the probability $p_{\ell}$ that a group $G= \langle A \mid R\rangle$ satisfies some property $P$, for a fixed length $\ell$.
 The limit $p=\lim_{\ell \to \infty} p_{\ell}$, if it exists, is called the \emph{asymptotic probability} that $G$ satisfies $P$.
 If $p=1$, then $G$ is said to satisfy $P$ \emph{asymptotically almost surely} (a.a.s.)
 For example, a well-known result of Gromov \cite{Gromov} states that, in the density model, $G$ is hyperbolic if $d<1/2$, and finite if $d > 1/2$, a.a.s.
-See \cite{Olivier} for more information on random f.p.\ groups.
+See \cite{Olivier} for more information on random finitely presented groups.